CefasRepRes/celtic_sea_cod_trawling_analysis_2023/README.md

    - **Total weight (kg) and value (euro)** of landings by species landed
    - The weight (LE_KG) and value (LE_EURO) fields must be present for cod (LE_KG_COD, LE_EURO_COD) and all the other species combined (LE_KG_OTHERS, LE_EURO_OTHERS)
-   - If these haven't been aggregated in advance, it is provided a code to obtain it in line 87
+   - If these haven't been aggregated in advance, it is provided a code to obtain it